 Though lice infestation is not deadly for the dog, it is important that you treat your dog immediately when you see signs of the infestations.

 Unfortunately, many dog owners are unaware of what they need to do to get rid of the lice infecting their pet’s body.
 And in this post, we list out seven things you must keep in mind when treating your lice infested dog.
+While our blog’s mascot is a Cavalier King Charles Spaniel, these tips apply to any breed.

 Comb The Dog